docs

 Overview

-OpenTelemetry is an open-source, vendor-agnostic observability framework for generating, collecting, and exporting telemetry data (metrics, logs, and traces) for analysis to understand your application’s performance and behavior.
+OpenTelemetry is an open-source, vendor-agnostic observability framework for generating, collecting, and exporting telemetry data (metrics, logs, and traces).
+This data can then be analyzed to understand your application’s performance and behavior.
 OpenTelemetry data can be exported to a variety of observability backends such as DataDog, Jaeger or New Relic.

-The Storefront Boilerplate includes a built-in OpenTelemetry integration.
-This integration depends on the @scayle/nuxt-opentelemetry module.
-This module configures the OpenTelemetry SDK to capture and export traces, installs platform instrumentations and adds instrumentation for the Nitro web server.
-It does not currently support capturing logs and metrics.
+The SCAYLE Storefront Application includes a built-in OpenTelemetry integration.
+This integration depends on the @scayle/nuxt-opentelemetry module, which configures the OpenTelemetry SDK to capture and export traces, installs platform instrumentations, and adds instrumentation for the Nitro web server.
+It currently focuses on traces and does not support capturing logs and metrics.

 SDK Initialization